Introduction

 A multi-column is a horizontal partition of a subset of attributes.
 It consists of the following:

-1. covering position range indicating the virtual starting and ending position the horizontal partition.
+indicating the virtual starting and ending position the horizontal partition.- array of

-2. array of mini columns where a mini column is the set of values for a given position range for an attribute/column.
+is the set of values for a given position range for an attribute/column. - the

-3. the degree of a multi-column is the number of attributes included in the mini-column array.
+of a multi-column is the number of attributes included in the mini-column array. - a

 PD can be stored in many forms as given below.
 Trade off is between the number valid tuples and amount and memory taken to represent positions.